oroinc/documentation/user_guide_marketing_tools/magento/magento_web_tracking.rst

 -  Navigate to :guilabel:`System` in the main menu and click :guilabel:`Configuration`.

 .. image:: ../../img/web_tracking_magento/system_config.jpg
+   :alt: Click configuration in the system

 -  In the left menu, go to **Customers** section and click :guilabel:`OroCRM`.

 .. image:: ../../img/web_tracking_magento/customers_crm.jpg
+   :alt: Click OroCRM in the customers

 -  OroCRM section contains the following fields to be defined: